10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Summary of the Material and Other Risks Associated with Our Business

 Our business is subject to numerous material and other risks and uncertainties.
-You should carefully consider the following information about these risks, together with the other information appearing elsewhere in this Quarterly Report, including our financial statements and related notes hereto.
+You should carefully consider the following information together with the other information appearing elsewhere in this Quarterly Report, including our financial statements and related notes hereto.
 The occurrence of any of the following risks could have a material adverse effect on our business, financial condition, results of operations and future growth prospects.
 The risks and uncertainties described below may change over time and other risks and uncertainties, including those that we do not currently consider material, may impair our business.
 These risks include, but are not limited to, the following:

 Our quarterly and annual operating results have fluctuated significantly in the past and may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations.